XuewenWangUGA/snpAP/README.md

 # Output
- 1.  a plaint text  file in standard VCF format with likelihood for each targeted site. the smaller the value means the higher confident allele.
+ 1.  a plaint text  file in the standard VCF format with likelihood for each targeted site. the smaller the value means the higher confident allele.

                 ##fileformat=VCFv4.1